hollosipeti/EspHoMatrix-64x8/README.md

 I will have this display on top of my kitchen cabinet.
 That's why I don't have any buttons.
 There's nothing else but the display and a photoresistor for automatic brightness adjustment.

 I use an LED matrix like this.
-Two pieces.
+Two pieces, in series.
 My matrix is ​​in a "serpentine" layout.
 If someone has a different type of matrix (e.g. Z-shaped), they will have to rewrite!

 ![matrix](media/led_matrix.png)

+### ⚠️ Power Supply Warning
+**Use a high-quality, reliable power supply!**
-## Use a good, reliable power supply!
-This is very important!
+## This is very important!
 512 WLEDs can draw a lot of current.
 I don't use the brightness at 100%.

-In my configuration, when the entire panel is lit white, the current consumption is around 2.7 Amps.
-But I limit the maximum brightness.
+In my configuration, when the entire panel is lit white, the current consumption is around 2.7 Amps. (though I limit max brightness in software)

 <img src="media/current.jpg" width="50%">